We may receive compensation when you click on links to products from our partners.

 Using Relevant Social Networking to Brand Yourself

 Another good tool for finding employment through social networking is Twitter, believe it or not.
 Twitter allows you to bypass the red tape behind the hiring process and speak directly to hiring managers.
-Do some research and find the Twitter for hiring managers or high-level members of companies that interest you.
-Twitter alone will not do the trick, as 140 characters are not enough to convey your skills.
-Send them a tweet with a short message showing your interest in the company and a link to your LinkedIn profile, blog, or resume.
+Do some research and find Twitter for hiring managers or high-level members of companies that interest you.
+Twitter alone will not do the trick, as there aren’t enough characters to convey your